-Anxious Pelvis Clinic is a treatment space for pelvic healing in Denver, Colorado.
+Anxious Pelvis Clinic is a treatment space for pelvic healing in Denver, Colorado

-Pssst -- Relax your booty hole!
 Gina is a life long learner, with a multitude of experience, mentorship, and training in the treatment of the whole body, specializing in holistic pelvic health.
 She pulls from different approaches to create a plan of care that fits your needs.

 Specialized Care

 Anxious Pelvis Clinic is in a private healing space.
 It is quiet, calm, and a safe space for you to be treated with care.
 You get to also take part in curating what kind of lighting and sound experience feels most supportive to your sessions.
+Medical care, but in a healing environment.

 Calming Environment

 Your time in here is all about you.
 You have Gina’s full attention.
 You’re active listened to, never rushed out, and given care that is completely individualized to your needs and values.
+Patients are never scheduled back to back and you’ll never be handed off to aid or another therapist.

 Individualized Attention